alex-rawlings/baggins/README.md

 best way to find out is by running
 `python ./script.py -h`
 A list of
 required inputs and optional inputs will be displayed.

-### Contribution guidelines
-* Writing tests
-* Code review
-* Other guidelines

 ### Who do I talk to?
 * Alex Rawlings (alexander.rawlings@helsinki.fi)